CodeReviewDAO/dxd_codereview/Reviews/513 - On-Chain MVPR/4 - KYC Contract/README.md

 # Final Conclusion

-_Summarize your final conclusion, and provide your motivation for your recommendation below.
-For example, you may say 'Reviewer recommends that this submission should fail code review, because it does not contain an OSI-approved open source license'_
+Project meets its acceptance criteria.
+However, installation instructions need to be updated since they are not currently correct.

 # Recommendation

-Recommendation | PASS / FAIL / PASS with Notes
+Recommendation | PASS with Notes
 ------------ | -------------